Special school

 What specialist services and expertise are available?

-Our Head of Development is a qualified Relationship Development Intervention (RDI) Consultant.
+We work closely with an Autism Practitioner who is qualified in Relationship Development Intervention (RDI) and Paediatric Autism Communication Therapy (PACT).
 Our RDI network gives us access to practitioners with many areas of expertise, including top Clinical Psychologists.
 We have successfully used guidance from international practitioners in the past when guidance locally and nationally has not been available for a specific issue.
 We are able to commission other expertise as appropriate and have excellent working relationships with Speech and Language Therapists and Educational Psychologists.

 How are staff trained on extra needs?